y-fujii/load_js/readme.txt

-Firefox Add-ons for my private use.
+A WebExtension for my private use.